Mahalanobis balancing: a multivariate perspective on approximate covariate balancing

 We impose the following strong ignorability and overlap assumptions for identification and inference of the average treatment effect.

 \begin{assumption}[Strong Ignorability] $\{Y(0), Y(1)\} \perp T \mid {X}$. \end{assumption}

 Here, $\perp$ denotes independence.
-Assumption 1 states that the potential outcomes $\{Y(0), Y(1)\}$ are independent of the treatment indicator $T$ given pre-treatment covariates ${X}$, which implies that there are no unmeasured confounders that may cause selection bias.
+Assumption 1 states that the potential outcomes $\{Y(0), Y(1)\}$ are independent of the treatment indicator $T$ given pre-treatment covariates ${X}$, which implies that there are no unmeasured confounders.
 The probability $\pi({X})=\text{Pr}(T=1 \mid {X})$ is the propensity score function.
 Assumption 1 implies $\pi({X})$ is a balancing score \citep{rosenbaum1983central} in the sense that $\{Y(0), Y(1)\} \perp T \mid \pi({X})$.
 Under Assumption 1, the average treatment effect is identifiable.

 Moreover, to ensure that there are informative observations for treatment effect estimation, we impose the overlap assumption:

 \begin{assumption}[Overlap] $0<\text{Pr}(T=1 \mid {X})<1\text { for any } {X}$ in its support. \end{assumption}